neylsoncrepalde/multinets/README.md

 #>
 #>     union
 library(multinets)
-#> multinets was developed by Neylson Crepalde as an extension to igraph
+#> multinets was developed by Neylson Crepalde as an extension to 'igraph'

 # Load the dataset
 data("linked_sim")